dortizbarrientos/hyperHybrids/README.md

 ## Introduction

 This repository provides a modular pipeline of Python scripts to demonstrate a hypergraph-based approach for analyzing population structure.
-It uses the **HyperNetX (HNX)** library [cite: 1] to construct, cluster, and visualize hypergraphs.
+It uses the **HyperNetX (HNX)** library to construct, cluster, and visualize hypergraphs.

 The primary example focuses on a simulated dataset representing two parent populations, a third distinct population, and a zone of F1 hybrids between two of the parent populations.
 The analysis primarily uses simulated multi-dimensional trait data, environmental information, and family structures to define relationships (hyperedges) among individuals.